·

 In February 2025, IBM completed its $6.4 billion acquisition of HashiCorp.
 Terraform, the tool that defined infrastructure-as-code for a generation of DevOps engineers, is now an IBM product.
 And it's been operating under the Business Source License since August 2023.

-Those two facts — a restrictive license and a new corporate owner — have pushed a significant chunk of the Terraform community to start looking elsewhere.
-Surveys show 38% of Terraform users are actively evaluating or migrating to alternatives.
-OpenTofu, the open-source fork, has seen 300% annual growth and nearly 10 million downloads.
+Those two facts - a restrictive license and a new corporate owner - have pushed a significant chunk of the Terraform community to start looking elsewhere.
+Firefly's State of IaC 2025 survey found Terraform still holding a 62% market share - but only 47% of users planning to stick with it.
+(A separate, widely circulated figure puts 38% of Terraform users actively evaluating alternatives; we could not trace it to a primary source, so treat it as directional.)
+OpenTofu, the open-source fork, is where much of that energy is going.
 The IaC landscape hasn't been this fractured since before Terraform won.

 If you're an AWS-focused team still running Terraform, it's worth asking: is this still the right tool, or are you staying out of inertia?